Marius321/Email-Marketing-Campaign-Dashboard/README.md

 The dashboard was inspired by Chimdi Nwosu viz #RWFD NYC Community Service Requests which can be found [here](https://public.tableau.com/app/profile/chimdi.nwosu/viz/RWFD-NYCCommunityServiceRequests/Overview).
 Below I outlined the steps taken to create my dashboard.

+## STEP 1.
+Installing the Database

-Shout out and inpiration from:
+## Shout outs and inpiration from:
-Chimdi Nwosu
-Paul Haughton